-2. Check if the emulator service failed to initialize for any other reason; if so, assume the emulator physical memory is unformatted or corrupt and erase/re-try initialization.
+3. Check if the emulator service failed to initialize for any other reason; if so assume the emulator physical memory is unformatted or corrupt and erase/re-try initialization.

 '''

 else if (error_code != STATUS_OK) {

 / Erase the emulated EEPROM memory (assume it is unformatted or

 irrecoverably corrupt) /

-rww_eeprom_emulator_erase_memory();
+eeprom_emulator_erase_memory();

-rww_eeprom_emulator_init();
+eeprom_emulator_init();

 }

 '''

-Config BOD to give an early warning to prevent data loss.
+Config BOD to give an early warning, so that we could prevent data loss.